Bicycle-sharing system: Hamburg, Germany

 For the practical implementation of the bicycle sharing system Stadtrad, the city has contracted "Deutsche Bahn Connect".
 Deutsche Bahn Connect is committed to setting up and operating a public bike sharing system with fixed rental stations within the city boundaries.

 In a study conducted by the University of Hamburg, users state that they use the Stadtrad mainly for leisure (55.9%) and regularly spend time in the city center (89.9%).
 The frequency of use is several times a month (24.9%) and several times a half year (24.9%).
 In addition, the study shows that the city bike has a positive image among users, they are largely satisfied with the service and recognize environmental and health benefits.
 Another study by the authors shows that implementing a green public service increases both perceived social and environmental value.
 Perceived social and environmental values have a positive influence on the user's green attitude and intentions.

 At the same time, however, the need for a reporting system for sharing systems is emphasized, which ideally should be standardized and comparable with other regions.
 Especially for outsourced projects, monitoring and control processes must be implemented to ensure consistent quality.
 This includes the use of advanced prediction models to balance the load effectively by forecasting bike-sharing activity and addressing underflow and overflow issues dynamically.
 In addition to the environmental benefits, financial and time constraints must also be considered in large urban planning projects.
 Hamburg has increased spending on bicycle infrastructure since 2011, spending 15 million euros on it in 2017.

-Partnership with car park operators
+Integration with motor vehicles

 Some car park operators such as Vinci Park in France lend bikes to their customers who park a car.

-Partnership with car-share operations

 City CarShare, a San Francisco-based non-profit, received a federal grant in 2012 to integrate electric bicycles within its existing car-sharing fleet.
 The program is set to launch before the end of 2012 with 45 bikes.